 In Hot Flashes: Symptoms & Causes – Causes the Mayo Clinic note:

-“Rarely, hot flashes and nights sweats are caused by something other than menopause.
-Other potential causes include medication side effects, problems with your thyroid, certain cancers and side effects of cancer treatment”.7
+“Rarely, something other than menopause causes hot flashes and nights sweats.
+Other causes may include medicine side effects, problems with the thyroid, some cancers and side effects of cancer treatment”.7

 Common or Not